trumully/minesoc/README.md

-A basic general purpose Discord bot made using discord.py by Rapptz.
+A general purpose Discord bot made using Discord.py by Rapptz.